 1. Discover where your visitors are coming from

 Is your traffic originating from direct, referral or organic sources?
 Use the Acquisition report in Google Analytics to find out.
 Perhaps identifying a source of referral traffic, such as an online school directory, can offer the opportunity to leverage it further by updating your profile on the website.
 You may discover that your organic traffic is lacking and that you need to work on your school’s SEO.
-Whatever you do learn, remember you want a balance of traffic from all three source types to safeguard you against any changes or updates in the fast-paced technological environment.
+Whatever you do learn, remember you want a balance of traffic from all three source types to safeguard against any changes or updates in the fast-paced technological environment.

 2. Find out how your visitors are accessing your school website

 You should already have a mobile optimised version of your school’s website that uses responsive web design.
-However, if you find that a significantly large proportion of your visitors are browsing your website via a tablet device, you may consider investing in developing an app and completing more extensive tests for that device.
+However, if you find that a significantly large proportion of your visitors are browsing your website via a tablet, you may consider investing in developing an app and completing more extensive tests for that device.
 Alternatively, it may indicate that your desktop site is not up to scratch and driving prospective parents away.

 3. Identify where your visitors are leaving